 The Coast Guard certifies under 5 U.S.C.
 605(b) that this rule will not have a significant economic impact on a substantial number of small entities.

-This rule will affect the following entities, some of which may be small entities: The owners or operators of vessels intending to transit, anchor, or fish in a portion of the Gulf of Alaska from north of Narrow Cape to South of Ugak Island from 2 a.m. to 11:30 a.m. each day from August 31 until September 30, 2006 until rocket launch operations are complete.
-Because the hazardous situation is expected to last for approximately nine and a half (9.5) hours of each day during the five-day launch window period, and because general permission to enter the safety zone will be given during non-hazardous times, the impact of this rule on commercial and recreational traffic should be minimal.
+This rule will affect the following entities, some of which may be small entities: The owners or operators of vessels intending to transit, anchor, or fish in a portion of the Gulf of Alaska from north of Narrow Cape to South of Ugak Island from 2:30 a.m. to 10:30 a.m. each day from February 20 until February 23, 2006 until rocket launch operations are complete.
+Because the hazardous situation is expected to last for approximately eight and a half (8.5) hours of each day during the four-day launch window period, and because general permission to enter the safety zone will be given during non-hazardous times, the impact of this rule on commercial and recreational traffic should be minimal.
 Before the effective period, we will issue maritime advisories widely available to users of the affected portion of the Gulf of Alaska.
 We believe there will be minimal impact to small entities.

 Collection of Information